Obydux/Minecraft-startup-flags/README.md

 After you are done the only thing left is adding `-XX:+UseTransparentHugePages` to your start-up arguments.
 You should also make sure your `-Xms` equals your `-Xmx` value, adding `-XX:-ZUncommit` is not an option.

+### Compact Object Headers

+Java 25 introduced a new flag, which, when enabled, reduces the size of JVM object headers from between 96 and 128 bits down to 64 bits.
+This slightly reduces heap size, improves deployment density, and increases data locality.
+In some cases it's known to reduce memory usage by up to 20%, though in our use case the difference will be less noticeable.
+Nevertheless, it does not come with any known downsides, and enabling it is as simple as adding `-XX:+UseCompactObjectHeaders` to your start-up arguments.

 ## Conclusion
 The ZGC has an excellent “out-of-the-box” experience.
 The addition of generations makes it even more versatile and a great option for running Minecraft.

 Simply starting the game with Java 21 or above and adding `-Xms{memory}M -Xmx{memory}M -XX:+UseZGC -XX:+ZGenerational -XX:+AlwaysPreTouch -XX:+UseStringDeduplication` to the start-up arguments, where `{memory}` is the amount of RAM in megabytes you would like to allocate, should be the most optimal way of optimizing garbage collection.

+When running Java 25 the `-XX:+ZGenerational` argument is not needed anymore and adding `-XX:+UseCompactObjectHeaders` is another possible optimization.

-If setting -Xms is not possible then adding `-XX:-ZUncommit` is the next best option.
+If setting `-Xms` is not possible then adding `-XX:-ZUncommit` is the next best option.
 For people running a Linux machine enabling Transparent Huge Pages can also be beneficial.

 ## Sources
 https://docs.oracle.com/en/java/javase/21/gctuning/z-garbage-collector.html<br>